Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 Passing some of the freight cars they use when they run steam photo freights.

-Our train entered the Narrows.
+Next, our train entered the Narrows.
 Here I got my first cinder in my eyes.
-I had forgotten that this engine was a coal burner and left the eye goggles at home.
-Taking pictures on this trip meant I would have to be careful.
+I had forgotten that this engine was a coal burner and left my eye goggles at home so taking pictures on this trip meant I would have to be careful.

 Our train approaching the Bridge in the Narrows.

-The Bridge in the Narrows where once there was a second track in the future will be a bike and hiking trail that once finished will follow the entire length of this railroad.
+Our train approached the Bridge in the Narrows where once there was a second track.
+In the future, it will be a cycling and hiking trail that once finished, will follow the entire length of this railroad.

-Our route took us through the forests on the slope of the hill we ran along.
+Our route took us through the forests as we ran along the slope of the hill.

 The view looking out between the trees.